 Once you are satisfied with the amount of information you have gathered it’s incredibly important to set a follow up meeting.
 Depending on how the conversation went, the borrower might have some homework to do.
 It’s very helpful to have them put together their financial information including bank statements and pay stubs.

 HARDEST HIT FUND (HHF)

-Until December 31st, 2020 applications are still being accepted by many of the state-specific HHF administrators.
-The HHF provided more than $7.6 billion to give support to homeowners in the states hit hardest by the economic crisis.
-Agencies in 18 states have used the Fund to develop programs to stabilize local housing markets and help families avoid foreclosure.
+Until December 31st, 2020, applications were being accepted by several state-specific HHF administrators.
+The HHF allocated over $7.6 billion to provide assistance to homeowners in states severely affected by the economic crisis.
+These funds were utilized by agencies in 18 states to implement programs aimed at stabilizing local housing markets and aiding families in avoiding foreclosure.

 |State||MPA||Reinstatement||2nd Lien Reduction||Transition Assistance||Principal Reduction||Blight Elimination|

 The following exit strategies will be reviewed in detail in the modules below.
 For now here is a summary of what we’ll cover